 “What inspires us are the things we discover by looking carefully at what we might otherwise not know or notice,” says Lowenstein, Flowen’s Founder and Creative Director.
 “Flowen is truly multidisciplinary as part of the source material comes from scientific texts and drawing, and studies in mathematics and geometry.”

 Both Lowenstein and Azulay share a passion for the arts that is evident in Flowen.
 The duo worked for three years to bring Flowen to fruition.
 Azulay is a renowned architect, media art producer, art director, and stylist.
 Lowenstein, a graduate of the Fashion Institute of Technology in Accessories Design, also holds a Masters degree in Fashion Product Development and Management from Instituto Marangoni in Italy.
 She served as the founder and buyer of L’Emporio, a luxury five-story concept store in her native Buenos Aires.
 In 1999, Lowenstein moved to Florida, where she worked as Associate Director of DLFA, Diana Lowenstein Fine Arts, a renowned art gallery in Miami’s Wynwood district, and served as a committee member for Art in Public Places in Miami Beach.

-Flowen’s enigmatic first collection is sure to appeal to customers who are charmed by the unusual.
-Aptly titled Specimens, the collection made its debut in the Fossil Lab at LA’s George Page Museum this April 2015.
-Specimens feature seven pieces, all with intricate webbing design, including pendants, earrings, and clutches.
+Flowen’s enigmatic first collection appealed to customers who are charmed by the unusual.
+Aptly titled Specimens, the collection made its debut in the Fossil Lab at LA’s George Page Museum in April 2015.
+Specimens featured seven pieces, all with intricate webbing design, including pendants, earrings, and clutches.
 An examination of the cellular structure of rare microorganisms, the models manage to look tough—as if they’ve survived for eons—yet delicate, as if their webbing could come apart at any time.